Generic selectors

 One popular haunt for away fans near Wembley is Baker Street station.
 Baker Street is just two stations away from Wembley Park on the Metropolitan line and is within walking distance of several pubs.
 Right next door to the station is a huge Wetherspoons which is always a popular option while across the road there is The Globe.

-Another option is to take the overground to South Kenton which is just one stop away from Wembley Central.
+Another option is to take the overground to South Kenton, just one stop from Wembley Central.
 Next door to South Kenton station is a brilliant and welcoming pub called The Windermere.
 This pub has a huge beer garden and plenty of bar space, making it an ideal spot for a pre-match pint.

 Alternatives to pubs near Wembley Stadium

-If it's a nice day when you visit Wembley, the fan zones that organisers put on for the biggest events are usually a great option.
-The Fan Zone opens at 11 a.m. and closes 30 minutes before kick-off.
+If it's a nice day when you visit Wembley, the fan zones that organisers put on for the most significant events are usually a great option.
+These fan zones typically open at 11am and close 30 minutes before kick-off.
 It serves food and drinks and includes a resident DJ for fans to enjoy.

 Inside the stadium

-Wembley Stadium is now completely cashless, meaning that fans will need to make sure they have a card or contactless method of payment with them if they want to buy anything whilst inside.
+Wembley Stadium is now completely cashless, meaning that fans must carry a card or contactless method of payment with them if they want to buy anything inside.

-Fans will be able to take advantage of a new frictionless Tap Bar on level one at Wembley, allowing access to refreshments quicker and more conveniently.
-Fans will simply tap their card on entry, pick up what they have ordered and then walk away without the need to queue.
+Fans will be able to take advantage of a new frictionless Tap Bar on level one at Wembley, which will allow quicker and more convenient access to refreshments.
+Fans will simply tap their card on entry, pick up what they have ordered, and then walk away without the need to queue.

-For those who have not visited recently, Wembley has some new additions to its food and drink offerings.
+Wembley has some new additions to its food and drink offerings for those who have not visited recently.

-These include TapHouse Social, Camden Town Brewery Bars, and two new M&S Food stores, which can be found on the level two concourse.
+These include TapHouse Social, Camden Town Brewery Bars, and two new M&S Food stores, which are located on the level two concourse.

 Avatar of Andy Delaney